 Each hand is composed of five different phases, as shown below.

-This is the first betting round and marks the start of this game.
-In the preflop round, certain players, designated as the “blinds,” are obligated to place a bet, while others have the option to call, fold, or raise.
+This is the first betting round and marks the start of the game.
+In the preflop round, certain players, designated as the blinds, are obligated to place a bet, while others have the option to call, fold, or raise.

 The Flop

-Transitioning to the second stage, after the initial bets are made, the dealer introduces the first three community cards onto the table, face up.
-The players who are still in the hand will then need to decide on their next move.
+Transitioning to the second stage, after the initial bets are made, the dealer introduces the first three community cards onto the table, face up, and this is the flop or third street.
+The players who are still in the hand will then need to decide on their next move in the second round of betting.

 The Turn

-Advancing to the third betting round, an additional community card is placed on the table face up.
-Players who choose to stay in the game will then need to adjust their strategies based on the new card.
+Advancing to the next stage, an additional community card is placed on the table face up, which is the turn card or fourth street.
+Players who choose to stay in the game will then need to adjust their strategies based on the new card in this third round of betting.

 The River

-This is the final betting round, where the last of the five community cards is dealt, also face up.
-The players still in the game will then make their final decisions on how to play the hand.
+This is the final round, where the last of the five community cards is dealt, also face up, as the river or fifth street.
+The players still in the game will then make their final decisions on how to play the hand and complete the last round of betting.

 The Showdown